top of page

 Coton de Tulears are easily startled by loud noises like thunder, trucks passing by, or lawn mowers.
 The best thing you can do to help them process these sounds is to demonstrate complete calm yourself.
 Don’t react to their being startled.
 Simply remain focused on what you were doing and demonstrate how relaxed and unaffected you are.
 This will help them realize there’s nothing to worry about.

 While Coton de Tulears are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like a Pumpkin plan that covers hereditary conditions Cotons are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Cotons are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans can help cover the cost of care!

 Hip Dysplasia